electerious/Lychee/docs/md/Settings.md

 ### Settings

 All settings are stored in the database.
 You can change the properties manually, but we recommend to use the menu in Lychee.
 You can find this menu on the top left corner after you signed in.
+Some of these settings are only changeable directly in the database.

 #### Login

 	username = Username for Lychee
 	password = Password for Lychee, saved as an md5 hash

-Your photos and albums are protected by a username and password you need to set.
+Your photos and albums are protected by an username and password you need to set.
 If both rows are empty, Lychee will prompt you to set them.

 #### Thumb Quality

 	thumbQuality = [0-100]

-Less means a inferiority quality of your thumbs, but faster loading.
+Less means an inferiority quality of your thumbs, but faster loading.
 More means a better quality of your thumbs, but slower loading.
 The default value is 90.
 The allowed values are between 0 and 100.

 #### Check For Updates